Mike Tatum: Sioux Falls Storm

 Tatum signed with the Sioux Falls Storm, also of the Indoor Football League, for the 2013 season.

 Marion Blue Racers

 Tatum re-joined the Blue Racers for the 2014 season.

 Sioux Fall Storm

 After the Blue Racers season ended, Tatum re-joined the Storm.
 Tatum enjoyed a 2015 season that saw him finish 7th in the IFL in All-purpose yards.
 Tatum returned to the Storm for 2016.
 On October 16, 2017, Tatum re-signed with the Storm.

 Bismarck Bucks

 On January 28, 2019, Tatum signed with the Bismarck Bucks.

+Coaching career

+Omaha Beef

+On February 6, 2023, Tatum was hired as the assistant head coach and offensive coordinator for the Omaha Beef of Champions Indoor Football (CIF).

+On December 22, 2023, Tatum was promoted to head coach for the Beef for their first season in the National Arena League (NAL), after the previous head coach Rayshaun Kizer resigned.